databendlabs/databend/website/datafuse/docs/api/config.md

 title: Config
 ---

-Get the config of the Datafuse query server.
+Get the config of the Databend query server.

 ## Examples